June

 Feedback focuses on launch clarity, support load, and system trust, not only visual polish.

-Each cohort ends with a next move into build, portfolio proof, pricing, or a delivery brief.
+Each cohort ends with a build brief, portfolio review, price estimate, or delivery plan.

 Real project outcomes